-According to the law's key criteria, to be eligible for state support an investment project should:
+According to the amended law key criteria for an investment project to be eligible for state support shall:

-- be proposed for implementation in the areas of processing industry (except for manufacturing of tobacco and alcohol products), extraction of mineral resources for processing and refining (except for hard coal and brown coal, crude oil and natural gas), waste management, transportation, warehousing facilities, postal and courier services, logistics, education, healthcare, arts, culture, sports and tourism; - generate at least 80 new workplaces, with the average remuneration for employees being at least 15% higher than the average remuneration for employees working at the same location or area by reference to the previous calendar year; - envisage at least EUR 20m in new investments; and - be implemented within five years.
+- be proposed for implementation in the areas of processing industry (except for manufacturing of tobacco and alcohol products), biogas and biomethane production, extraction of mineral resources for processing and refining (except for hard coal and brown coal, crude oil and natural gas), waste management, transportation, warehousing facilities, postal and courier services, logistics, education, scientific and technical activities, healthcare, arts, culture, sports and tourism, in the resort and recreation sector and in the field of electronic communications; - provide for the construction, modernisation, technical and/or technological re-equipment of investment objects in the abovementioned areas; - create at least: 10 new jobs with an average salary at least 50% higher than the average salary; 30 new jobs with an average salary at least 30% higher than the average salary; 50 new jobs with an average salary at least 15% higher than the average salary. - exceed EUR 12 million (instead of EUR 20 mln) by the amount of investments in investment objects; and - be implemented within five years.